Adäka Cultural Festival returning to Whitehorse this summer - Yukon News

 Off the festival’s stages, attendees will be able to see a variety of art galleries and exhibitions, interact with artists at work in a massive outdoor studio tent and participate directly in art workshops and free activities for children and youth.

 Along with trying to drum up excitement for festival attendees, Adäka organizers are seeking volunteers for a variety of tasks.
 A volunteer crew will be needed from June 23 to July 7 for hospitality, set up and take down, transportation, logistics, front of house, security, gallery sales, COVID safety team, and more.
-Further information is available online.
+Learn more at adakafestival.ca.